Power in Partnership

 #EarlyIntervention #CaseStudy

 What happens in your childhood can follow you for the rest of your life.
 The earlier we can make a difference for children and families living with adversity, the bigger a difference it will make for our whole society.
-So what does it look like when we support the intersecting needs of children and families?
-Hear directly from health justice partnerships doing just this.

 4. Breakout 4: Evaluating health justice partnership outcomes